Akawatmor/MusicAlbum/README.md

+- Branch cd-256CV-m4a
-# SKO Music Album Collection
+# SKO Compact Disc Music Album Collection
 ## By Akawat, subsidiary of SKO

 ### Info :
-This is "a private album" that is the collection of CD music album stored in one place The music files is **compressed music** in m4a (Advance Audio Coding) codec at 320kbps Constrained Variable Bitrates.
+This is "a private album" that is the collection of CD music album stored in one place The music files is **compressed music** in m4a (Advance Audio Coding) codec at 256kbps Constrained Variable Bitrates.

 ### Disclaimer!
 * These album is for private use only!
 Do not copy, download, or distribute all of this albums because there are have copyright of the music company!